paolomainardi/paolomainardi.com/src/content/posts/6-linux-workstation-build/index.md

 ## TL;DR

-This is not a guide on how-to install and configure Linux, but a list of the components I used to build my perfect Linux workstation, to avoid any compatibility issue and to exploit the best in terms of performance and stability.
+This is not a guide on how-to install and configure Linux, but a list of the components I used to build my personal Linux workstation, to avoid any compatibility issue and to exploit the best in terms of performance and stability.
 For who's asking, I am using [Arch Linux](https://archlinux.org/) as my daily driver and it is configured through the [Ansible playbook](https://github.com/paolomainardi/archlinux-ansible-provisioner) i made.

 ## Introduction
 The last time I built (*assembled*) a PC, there still were [IDE ribbon cables](https://en.wikipedia.org/wiki/Ribbon_cable), the CPU didn’t strictly require a cooler, and 3Dfx was the best in class GPU you can have, floppy disk reader to boot OS (years later, BIOS became smarter enough to boot from USB or CD-ROM), no LED or other fancy stuff on the case, just a metal and cheap plastic white case with some activity led for the spinning drives and sometimes, the luckiest ones, [the mythical turbo button](https://en.m.wikipedia.org/wiki/Turbo_button) (well to be honest the turbo button disappeared after 486 CPUs).